 Gloucester Road is popular because it goes where people on bikes want to go; travelling, often commuting, in and out of the City Centre from the

 All the main candidates have now responded to our Space for Cycling Bristol Mayoral manifesto.
-However, the level of measureable commitment varies!
+However, the level of measurable commitment varies!
 The next Bristol Mayor faces huge challenges in addressing our chronic problems of congestion and pollution.
 Support for cycling as a mass transport solution has huge public support as shown by the Bristol Bike Life 2015 report where 7 in 10 people want to see more spent on safer cycling infrastructure.
 Recent experience from London shows that investing in Space for Cycling not only increases road capcity overall, but motor traffic moves more freely.
 The Mayor of London…

 Every week in Bristol someone is either killed or seriously injured in road traffic incidents.
 If this happened on a building site it would be closed down.
 If one or two people were killed or injured at an amusement park there would be a HSE inquiry.
 On our roads these figures, and the pain and loss they represent, are accepted as the result of inevitable “accidents” rather than the predictable and avoidable incidents which they are.